felixcool200/DD2360HT23/hw_1/report/DD2360HT23_HW2_Söderman.md

 3. Do you observe expected speedup on GPU compared to CPU?
 Why or Why not?

     **ANSWER:**
-    Over all the three workloads the CUDA version ran faster.
+    For both workloads the CUDA version ran faster.
 This is most likley since all the workload were easily parallelizable.
 When running the programs with fewer iterations/smaller values (for example amount of particles in the particlefilter) the CPU and GPU had comparable speeds but when incresing the amount of particles in parallel the CUDA program ran much faster.

 ## Exercise 4 - Run a HelloWorld on AMD GPU